-Table 22 LAN (continued)
+Table 18 LAN (continued)

 LABEL DESCRIPTION Multicast Select IGMP V-1 or IGMP V-2 or None .
 IGMP (Internet Group Multicast Protocol) is a network-layer protocol used to establish membership in a Multicast group - it is not used to carry user data.
 IGMP version 2 (RFC 2236) is an improvement over version 1 (RFC 1112) but IGMP version 1 is still in wide use.
-If you would like to read more detailed information about interoperability between IGMP version 2 and version 1, please see sections 4 and 5 of RFC 2236 .
-DHCP Setup DHCP Server DHCP (Dynamic Host Configuration Protocol, RFC 2131 and RFC 2132) allows individual clients (workstations) to obtain TCP/IP configuration at startup from a server.
-Unless you are instructed by your ISP, leave the DHCP Server check box selected.
-Clear it to stop the ZyWALL from acting as a DHCP server.
+If you would like to read more detailed information about interoperability between IGMP version 2 and version 1, please see sections 4 and 5 of RFC 2236.
+DHCP Setup DHCP DHCP (Dynamic Host Configuration Protocol, RFC 2131 and RFC 2132) allows individual clients (workstations) to obtain TCP/IP configuration at startup from a server.
+Unless you are instructed by your ISP, leave this field set to Server .
 When configured as a server, the ZyWALL provides TCP/IP configuration for the clients.
-If not, DHCP service is disabled and you must have another DHCP server on your LAN, or else the computers must be manually configured.
-When set as a server, fill in the rest of the DHCP setup fields.
+When set as a server, fill in the IP Pool Starting Address and Pool Size fields.
+Select Relay to have the ZyWALL forward DHCP requests to another DHCP server.
+When set to Relay , fill in the DHCP Server Address field.
+Select None to stop the ZyWALL from acting as a DHCP server.
+When you select None , you must have another DHCP server on your LAN, or else the computers must be manually configured.
 IP Pool Starting Address This field specifies the first of the contiguous addresses in the IP address pool.
 Pool Size This field specifies the size, or count of the IP address pool.
-Windows Networking (NetBIOS over TCP/IP) NetBIOS (Network Basic Input/Output System) are TCP or UDP broadcast packets that enable a computer to connect to and communicate with a LAN.
-For some dialup services such as PPPoE or PPTP, NetBIOS packets cause unwanted calls.
+DHCP Server Address If Relay is selected in the DHCP field above, then type the IP address of the actual remote DHCP server here.
+Windows Networking (NetBIOS over TCP/IP) NetBIOS (Network Basic Input/Output System) are TCP or UDP packets that enable a computer to connect to and communicate with a LAN.
+For some dial-up services such as PPPoE or PPTP, NetBIOS packets cause unwanted calls.
 However it may sometimes be necessary to allow NetBIOS packets to pass through to the WAN in order to find a computer on the WAN.
 Allow between LAN and WAN Select this check box to forward NetBIOS packets from the LAN to the WAN and from the WAN to the LAN.
 If your firewall is enabled with the default policy set to block WAN to LAN traffic, you also need to enable the default WAN to LAN firewall rule that forwards NetBIOS traffic.
 Clear this check box to block all NetBIOS packets going from the LAN to the WAN and from the WAN to the LAN.
 Allow between LAN and DMZ Select this check box to forward NetBIOS packets from the LAN to the DMZ and from the DMZ to the LAN.
 (Not all ZyWALL models have a DMZ port.)
 If your firewall is enabled with the default policy set to block DMZ to LAN traffic, you also need to enable the default DMZ to LAN firewall rule that forwards NetBIOS traffic.
 Clear this check box to block all NetBIOS packets going from the LAN to the DMZ and from the DMZ to the LAN.
 Apply Click Apply to save your changes back to the ZyWALL.
 Reset Click Reset to begin configuring this screen afresh.

-4.5 Configuring Static DHCP
+4.6 Configuring Static DHCP